 - What challenges does the TA face supporting students’ learning in tutorial and what supports does s/he need to face those challenges?

-Dissemination: The project team will produce a written report, and willl present the project findings to a special meeting of the Labour Studies Steering Committee and Program instructors.
+Knowledge sharing: The project team will produce a written report, and willl present the project findings to a special meeting of the Labour Studies Steering Committee and Program instructors.
 This will be paired with a strategy session on next steps.